kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/reports.md

 ````
 {% endcode %}

-3\.
-Ensure that the JSON string is successfully mapped to the appropriate configs
+3. Ensure that the JSON string is successfully mapped to the appropriate configs

-Navigate to your Reports page in the Kubecost UI and ensure that the configured report parameters have been set by selecting the Report name.
+Navigate to the Reports page and ensure that the configured report parameters have been set by selecting the Report name.

+### Reports configured in the UI do not display properly after upgrading to v2.0+